MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Magnetic Circuit

-9. What is the power in the magnetic field if the current in a coil has a constant inductance of L henrys grows at a uniform rate?
+9. If the current in a coil having a constant inductance of L henrys grows at a uniform rate, what is the value of the average current?

 10 / 12